ropensci/bikedata/cran-comments.md

 * Previous CRAN errors resulted from changes in directory structure for one Amazon AWS service accessed by the package.
 Code now updated to successfully manage these recently modified directories.
+* Two function examples inadvertently wrote to getwd; these have been switched off.

 # Test environments